About Microwave Heating

 How Microwave Drying Works

 Microwaves produce heat by vibrating water molecules, almost a billion times per second.
 The resulting friction converts the radio energy to heat energy and vaporizes the water.
-Molecules of other substances, such as protein, fat, and fiber, don’t readily absorb microwave energy so they don’t heat up as much.
-This effect, plus evaporation of surrounding water, keeps the product cool.
+Molecules of other substances, such as protein, fat, and fiber, do not readily absorb microwave energy so they do not heat up as much.
+This effect, plus evaporation of surrounding water, keeps the product much cooler than in conventional gas fired dryers.
 As a result, almost all the energy applied removes water, unlike conventional dryers where much energy is lost heating air and steel.
 Microwave dryers typically have 80%+ energy efficiency compared to about 50% for gas-fired rotary drum dryers.